 - Basics of Leading at Events

-3 – Must have a recommendation review from judging together at a Competitive REL event written by a Level 2 or Level 3 Judge in the previous 12 months.
+3 – Must have a recommendation review from judging together at a Wizards Sanctioned, In-person Competitive REL event written by a Level 2 or Level 3 Judge in the previous 12 months.

 You will notice that while a specific number of events is not mandatory, you will need to work at least one Competitive Event with a Level 2 or Level 3 Judge in order to get your review.
-We had a long discussion about the role of L2s and whether or not someone without experience should be able to go from Uncertified to Level 2 without ever having worked a Comp REL Event, or even any events at all.
-Our goal with this requirement is that L1s who gained experience prior to the covid pandemic will still be able to advance without lowering the bar for all L2s.
+This is one of the most asked about requirements for L2s, so we want to take a moment to address this.
+We had a long discussion about the role of L2s and whether or not someone without prior experience should be able to go from Uncertified to Level 2 without ever having worked a Comp REL Event, or even any events at all.
+Our goal with this requirement was that L1s who gained the needed experience prior to the COVID pandemic would still be able to advance without lowering the bar for all L2s.

 4 – Level 2 Exam

 Upon completion of the modules above the candidate can schedule their L2 Exam.
 This will be an open book, timed online test.
 There will be paper testing available as needed.
-If you need a paper test or any other accommodations, please let us know when you fill out the L2 request form.
+If you need a paper test or any other accommodations, please let us know.

 L2 Continuing Education Requirements